 In most cases, businesses hire W2 employees with the purpose of working with them for an unspecified period of time.
 On the other hand, businesses indulge with independent contractors for a specified period of time as per the conditions in the contract.
 However, the engagement could be renewed several times for as long as the business owner and the independent contractor will find it mutually beneficial.

-Regardless of the duration of their contract, independent contractors define for themselves where and how they will work and what methods and tools they will use for completing the work.
+Regardless of the duration of their contract, independent contractors define for themselves where and how they will work and what methods and tools they will use to complete the work.
 1099 workers can also think of hiring other workers to get access to the product or service that you asked for.
 As such, independent contractors are able to assume the overall risk of their own losses or profits while executing the job.

 What is a W2 Employee?